makersacademy/bowling-challenge/kd_approach.md

   - [X] Manages pins rolled by the player in a frame
   - [X] Determines the type: strike, spare, normal

 Once `player` plays a roll, the frame will determine the score, it will determine the overall type for the frame.
-The frame tracking is delegated to the `BowlingGame` object.`BowlingGame` manages the 10th frame management. `ScoreCard` manages the scoring mechanism.
+The frame tracking is delegated to the `BowlingGame` object which contains an array of frames.`BowlingGame` manages the 10th frame management. `ScoreCard` manages the scoring mechanism (?)

 - BowlingGame
   Manages: